sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-17-belgrade-part1.md

 ![Alt text](/images/travel4/PXL_20231118_112012507.jpg)
 ![Alt text](/images/travel4/PXL_20231118_112006721.jpg)

 After lunch, Max reluctantly layed down with me, even though he was NOT tired.
 He crashed hard within 5 minutes and the rest of us read, did some school and built a fort.
 Ben and Sam got it in their minds that they wanted to play real restaurant.
 Something they have NEVER done before.
 It was a bit frustrating for all parties as we had zero food in the house, minus tea and plane snacks.
-I ordered a hamburgerr, fries and a chai.
+I ordered a hamburger, fries and a chai.

 ![Alt text](/images/travel4/PXL_20231118_145622402.jpg)